Zack-Hu-Nottingham/COMP-2043-SE-Group-Project-Report-Part/Bid_Pref3_Team01/Bid_Letter.md

-In the system, a network fixed project plan (PP) is given. ?????
+In the system, a network fixed project plan (PP) is given.

-Some statistic results should be exhibited in hierarchical detail levels?????
+Some statistic results should be exhibited in hierarchical detail levels.